nnstreamer/nnstreamer/gst/nnstreamer/tensor_converter/README.md

   - The number of frames per tensor is supposed to be configured manually by stream pipeline developer with the property of ```frames-per-tensor```.
   - If ```frames-per-tensor``` is not configured, the default value is 1.
   - The size of a text frame should be configured by developer with the property ```input-dim```.
 Because the dimension of tensor is the key metadata of a tensor stream pipeline, we need to fix the value before actually looking at the actual stream data.
+- Octet stream: direct conversion of application/octet-stream with converter properties.
+  - You should set ```input-type``` and ```input-dim``` to describe tensor(s) information of outgoing buffer.
+    If setting multiple tensors, converter will divide incoming buffer and set multiple memory chunks in outgoing buffer.
+  - Only single frame. ```frames-per-tensor``` should be 1 (default value).
+- Flexible tensor: conversion to static tensor stream.
+  - You can convert mime type (flexible to static) if incoming tensor has fixed data format and size.
+  - With ```input-type``` and ```input-dim```, converter will set the output capability on src pad.

 ## Planned features